ReproNim/reproschema/docs/CONTRIBUTING.md

-# About this documentation
+# Contributing

+### Contributing to the documentation

-This documentation is a work in progress and we wellcome any input: if something is missing or unclear, let us know by [opening an issue on our repository] (???).
+This documentation is a work in progress and we wellcome any input: if something is missing or unclear, let us know by opening an issue on our repository.

-## Serving the doc locally
+#### Serving the doc locally

 This project uses [MkDocs](https://www.mkdocs.org/) tool with [Material theme](https://squidfunk.github.io/mkdocs-material/) and extra plugins to generate the website.